Zei33/Civilization-VII-Modding-Documentation/README.md

 Welcome to the unofficial documentation for modding Civilization VII.
 This comprehensive resource will guide you through all aspects of modding, from basic concepts to advanced techniques.

 > [!WARNING]
-> There is no guarantee on the accuracy of this documentation or the template examples provided.
+> This documentation is in beta.
+There is no guarantee on the accuracy of this documentation or the template examples provided.
 If you come across a mistake or have a suggestion, please fork the repo and make a PR to correct it.

 ## Getting Started